 Cephalexin For UTI: How Soon It’ll Work

-By the time you take your first pill you are probably desperate for a relief and wonder how soon Cephalexin will work.
+By the time you take your first antibiotic pill, you are probably desperate for relief and are wondering how long it will take the Cephalexin will work.

 It should work pretty quickly.

-I felt almost an immediate relief when taking Cephalexin for UTI symptoms.
+I felt almost immediate relief when taking Cephalexin for my UTI symptoms.

-- Within an hour after taking the first pill the pain with urination subsided.
+- Within an hour of taking the first pill, the pain with urination subsided.

 - In a few hours, I no longer had blood in my urine.